Morris88826/HAA4D/README.md

 * 3D skeletal data
 * Globally aligned skeletons

-For RGB videos, it can be downloaded from https://www.cse.ust.hk/haa/ and put it in the video folder.
+For RGB videos, it can be downloaded from https://www.cse.ust.hk/haa/

 2D skeletal data, 3D skeletal data, and globally aligned skeletons can be downloaded in [here](https://cse.hkust.edu.hk/haa4d/download.html).